 Best Cordless Weed Eater Reviews 2019

 Black & Decker presents this compact and powerful cordless trimmer that operates using a 40V battery.
 You can use the Power Command to control the power against the run time of the 13 inch cutting swath, to get optimal performance.

 After, trimming the lawns, the trimmer head can be adjusted to 180 degrees and be used as an edger.
 Both the edging and trimming functions are done through a 13 inch cutting swath, when the line breaks just tap to start the Automatic Feed Spool or AFS.

 Trimmer is part of a series of tools and works with 36V and 40V Max tools.
-As part of a special offer, Black & Decker is providing a pack of 3 spools with this trimmer, so you never run out of line.
+As part of a special offer, Black & Decker is providing a pack of 3 spools with this best cordless weed eater, so you never run out of line.

 - bundle pack features 3 pack replacement spool,

 - Power Command variable speed console,

 - medium to light power

 Let’s begin with what we found as soon as we fired up the Black & Decker LST136W.
 The power is some what less then expected and, based on that, we’d say that this best cordless weed eater is not designed for heavier, thicker brush.
 It would work well on smaller patches of weeds, regular lawn grass.

 So while it loses out in the performance section, it wins when it comes to ergonomics.
 That’s because the trimmer is well balanced, light and really can be used by everyone.Since one can carry it around easily, they can also get a more precise cut which we think is great for areas around smaller trees, flower beds and vegetable bushes.